Maggie Valley, North Carolina

 In the 1500s and 1600s the Cherokees generally welcomed the European explorers and traders they encountered because of the fascination of the pale skin, beards, and strange clothes, as well as the guns and gadgets they carried.
 But tragedy lay in wait.

-In 1715, smallpox, one of European diseases to which the Cherokees had no natural immunity, swept through the tribe.
+In 1715, Smallpox, one of the European diseases to which the Cherokees had no natural immunity, swept through the tribe.
 The population was reduced to only 11,000, less than half of what it had been.

 THE FIRST WHITE SETTLEMENTS (1775-1850)

-In 1776, General Griffith Rutherford brought 2,400 men to stop the Indian raids that the patriots believed were incited by British agents.
-They burned 36 Indian towns, making the area west of the Blue Ridge safer for the white settlers to come.
+In 1776, Brigadier General Griffith Rutherford brought over 2,400 men to stop the Indian raids that the Patriots believed were incited by British agents.
+In the Cherokee Expedition of 1776, they burned 36 Indian towns, making the area west of the Blue Ridge safer for the white settlers to come.
 Many of the men in Rutherfords party and other soldiers in the American Revolution were so impressed with the beauty of the area that they came back to Haywood County to settle after the war.

 After the American Revolution white settlers at first trickled and then flowed into the area that is now Haywood County.
 Between 1806 and 1842, more than 2,000 claims were made for land in Haywood County.

 Most of the settlers had settled elsewhere in the country before moving into western North Carolina.
-They were predominantly of Scots-Irish, German, or Dutch descent.
+They were predominantly of Scots-Irish or German (aka incorrectly, Dutch) descent.

 EARLY NAMES & PLACES